 So you’ve finished writing your paper, and it looks marvelous, but there’s one thing that you still haven’t managed to crack in your presentation – the Thesis Statement.
 Make no mistake – don’t jumble it with a thesis paper, which is a separate project, not part of the regular paper you get from the course syllabus.

 You’ve probably heard the term before, but you are unsure how to write a good one and make it shine.
 Let’s find out how to do it together.

 What is a thesis statement, how long should it be, and where must you put it?

 A thesis statement is a brief summary that describes the central premise of the paper.
 It helps to demonstrate your mastery of the subject and to create a context for your arguments.
 After reading your thesis, a reader should be able to understand your position and recognize your expertise in the particular field.

 A thesis statement is usually only one or two sentences long, but it can sometimes be extended to a full paragraph.
 You won’t present any evidence in the thesis, as it is merely a description of intent at this stage.

 A thesis statement is usually placed at the end of the first paragraph because this allows you to start the first argument easily.
 Alternatively, it can be written at the very beginning of the paper.
 You will repeat the statement at the end of the paper, where it will be more comprehensive and serve as a summary of your treatise.

 Common Types of Thesis Statements

-Not surprisingly, there are several types of thesis statement that are suitable for various kinds of academic papers.
+Not surprisingly, there are several types of thesis statements that are suitable for various kinds of academic papers.
 Here are some more common ones:

 Example: The admission process to the National Football Academy reveals one challenge: whether to accept those students with healthy physiques or those with good cognitive skills.